 It’s also worth considering internet speeds in your chosen destination; more populated islands will have better internet connections than smaller, quieter ones.

 Of course, there will be plenty of variation in prices across the Canary Islands.
-Resort islands will usually be more expensive for everything from property to food prices but are still much cheaper than in the UK.
+Resort islands will usually be more expensive for everything from property to food prices.
 Consider looking up house prices on several islands if you’re not set on a single destination, as the range might surprise you.

 Spanish residency requirements state you need €25,560 a year (€2,130 a month) for a residency visa.
 This will be more than enough for a comfortable life on whichever Canary Island you choose.